 \Price and terms quoted are U.S. only and are subject to change without notice.
 For prices outside the U.S., contact the nearest office of Educational Services, Digital Equipment Corporation.

-Who will use the VAX Architecture Reference Manual?
+From the Foreword to the VAX Architecture Reference Manual: